Searching for an ultimate guide to mobile game marketing?

 It’s a dramatic story about overcoming adversity.

-There’s a couple of things I want to unpack here.
+There are a couple of things I want to unpack here.

 Notice that the ad tells a dramatized emotional story about this character.
 Moreover, he has a distinct personality.
 When I watch the ad, I feel connected to him and I want to see him win.
 That’s exactly the point of this ad – to get people invested in the story.
 It targets gamers who love narratives in games.

 Furthermore, this ad is all about starting over and using your creativity to accomplish something outstanding.
-Thus, it speaks to gamers whose main motivations are creativity, resilience, being the odds, and building something from scratch.
+Thus, it speaks to gamers whose main motivations are creativity, resilience, beating the odds, and building something from scratch.

 This is tricky.